raymater/engine/README.md

 # PHP-Engine

-*A basic engine on PHP to manage and simplifie routes, HTTP requests and HTTP responses.*
+*A basic engine on PHP to manage and simplify routes, HTTP requests and HTTP responses.*

 ## Get started